 Configure security group rules

-A Cloud-native API Gateway instance and a backend service reside in different security groups.
-You can configure a security group rule to authorize your Cloud-native API Gateway instance to access the backend service.
+A Cloud-native API Gateway instance and its backend services reside in separate security groups.
+Configure a security group rule to authorize your gateway instance to reach the backend so that inbound traffic flows through correctly.
 For more information, see Configure security group rules.

 Enable WAF